Mystical

 Dreaming About Duality: Meaning, Psychology & Symbolism

-Dreams of duality often reflect internal conflicts or contrasting aspects of the self.
+Dreams of duality often reflect inner conflicts or a need for balance within oneself.

 Psychology-informed Symbolic & cultural lenses Educational — not diagnostic Reviewed May 2026 Our approach →